Simplification of PTAB Trial Grounds May Not Help CAFC

 With the inefficiencies of inter partes patent reexamination still fresh on the minds of the Patent Trial & Appeal Board (PTAB), it is not surprising that the Board has attempted to simplify such issues for Inter Partes Review (IPR) and Covered Business Method (CBM) patent challenges (and presumably PGR).
 In the PTAB Trial Orders to date, grounds of unpatentability that are deemed “redundant” are filtered out at the close of the preliminary proceeding and trial is ordered going forward on the strongest grounds (as determined by the panel of PTAB judges).
 However, in view of the recent CAFC decision in Rexnord Industries LLC. v.
 Kappos (CAFC 2013), this redundancy determination may only serve as a temporary reprieve for patentees.

 In Rexnord, the third party requester presented several grounds of rejection relative to a key claim feature.
 The focus of that reexamination then switched to a subset of references.
-The examiner rejected the claims based on the chosesn subset of references, the Patentee appealed (i.e. Rexnord was appellee).
+The examiner rejected the claims based on the chosen subset of references, the Patentee appealed (i.e. Rexnord was appellee).
 On appeal to the PTAB, the examiner was reversed and the claims were confirmed as patentable.
-On rehearing, Rexnord pointed out that other rejections outside of the focused subset explicitly demonstrated the feature found distinuguishing by the Board.
+On rehearing, Rexnord pointed out that other rejections outside of the focused subset explicitly demonstrated the feature found distinguishing by the Board.
 However, the Board denied the argument as waived since it was not presented in the appellee briefing.
-On appeal to the CAFC, the USPTO adavanced the same waiver theory.
+On appeal to the CAFC, the USPTO advanced the same waiver theory.